ThisIsDF/dfl/README.md

 ## video face extractor

-Automates the extracting of faces above a certain pixel height from videos.
+Automates the extracting of frames that contain faces above a certain pixel height from videos.

 ## workspace menu